Special Online Lesson Plan

 1. Before You Start

-- Project the digital version of "Floating Junkyard" onto your interactive whiteboard.
+- Project the digital version of "Futuristic Farm" onto your interactive whiteboard.

 2. Kick Off the Lesson With a Discussion

-Ready your students for the lesson by getting them to think about how much plastic they use and what happens to plastics that don't get recycled.
+Ready your students for the lesson by getting them to think about where their food comes from.
 Ask them:

 3. Watch a Related Video

-Tell students they are about to watch a video about the staggering amount of disgarded plastic that ends up in the Pacific Ocean.
+Tell students they are about to watch a video about the Science Barge and urban farming.
 Click on the VideoExtra box that is located on the digital version of the article and watch the video together as a class.

 4. Discuss After Watching the Video